niranjanghule/tiny-web-server/README.md

 # tiny-web-server
-A tiny web server implementation
+A java implementation to create a basic web server.